Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 1. What do I do during COVID to submit timesheets and other paperwork?

-Currently the office is closed to the public due to Covid-19.
-We have a secure drop box outside our offices for any paperwork that you would like to submit.
-If you would like to mail your items instead please send them to 4245 Market St. Suite 213, Ventura, CA 93003.
+Our offices are open to the public, documents can be mailed in, or submitted in person.
+We also have a secure drop box outside our Ventura and Simi Valley offices for any paperwork that you would like to submit.
+If you would like to mail your items, please send them to 4245 Market St. Suite 213, Ventura, CA 93003.

 2. Can I attend orientation and timesheet classes?

-Due to the office closure we will not be hosting any in-person timesheet classes or orientation sessions at this time; however, the California Department of Social Services (CDSS) has released a new Registration Enrollment Video Appointment (REVA) for orientation.
+To minimize gathering and adhere to state regulations, we will not be hosting any in-person timesheet classes or orientation sessions at this time; however, the California Department of Social Services (CDSS) has released a new Registration Enrollment Video Appointment (REVA) for orientation.
 All new caregivers also receive information about how to access the state website for time sheet assistance.
-For further assistance with questions related to timesheets, you can call the Case Management, Information and Payrolling System (CMIPS) help desk at 866-376-7066; or call us at 805-654-3416 to receive assistance over the phone during normal business hours (8 am – 5 pm).
+For further assistance with questions related to the electronic timesheet website or telephonic timesheets, you can call the IHSS Service Desk at 866-376-7066; or call us at 805-654-3416 to receive assistance over the phone during normal business hours (8 am – 5 pm).

 3. What does the Public Authority Do?